seed-rs/seed-homepage/markdown/quickstart.md

 # Quickstart

 ## Setup
-This framework requires you to first install [Rust](https://www.rust-lang.org/tools/install).
+This framework requires you to install [Rust](https://www.rust-lang.org/tools/install).

 You'll need a recent version of Rust: `rustup update`